Memorial long weekends and the yard calendar on the East End

 Hedges as the welcome mat

-For many properties the first impression is not the oak crown at all.
-It is the long line along the drive.
-Spring rhythm for formal lines lives in spring guide to hedge trimming on the East End, and steady timing pairs with hedge trimming when you want professional edges without stripping plants.
+On many Hamptons properties the first impression is the long line along the drive, not the oak crown at the back.
+Thin bases, uneven height, or a sun-bleached face read from the street before anyone reaches the door.
+Spring rhythm for formal lines lives in spring guide to hedge trimming on the East End, with follow-up timing in how often to trim hedges.
+Professional hedge trimming resets the plane without stripping plants bare before summer heat.

 Need a professional assessment?
 Our team serves the entire Hamptons.